giantswarm/kocho/docs/slack.md

 }
 ```

-You can obtain a slack token using the Slack webinterface.
+You can obtain a slack token using the Slack web user interface.
 You need to create a Bot integration.